 Want to know where Joe Biden ranks on this list?
 Keep reading to find out how much every living U.S. president is worth and how they earned their money.

 The only billionaire president in American history, Donald Trump’s net worth is $2 billion.
 A Republican, he served as the 45th president of the U.S. from 2017 to 2021.

-A largely unconventional leader, Trump was known for communicating through Twitter — and was eventually banned from the social media platform.
+A largely unconventional leader, Trump was known for communicating through Twitter, the social media platform where he was eventually banned from and then allowed to return to after two years.
 The only president in American history to be impeached twice, his final days in office included being accused of inciting an insurrection at the U.S. Capitol during the certification of the 2020 presidential election.

 Prior to taking office, Trump served as CEO of his namesake real estate company the Trump Organization.
 An international brand, the company’s portfolio includes hotels, golf courses, residential real estate and commercial buildings.

 Also a reality TV star, Trump hosted “The Apprentice” on NBC from 2004 to 2016.
 Also an author, he has more than 15 best-selling titles, including “The Art of the Deal.”
 Released in December 2021, his most recent title, “Our Journey Together,” grossed $20 million in less than two months, according to CNN.

 Recently, Trump has found himself battling legal issues in court related to his taxes and the discovery of classified documents at his Mar-a-Lago estate.

 Net worth: $120 million